-- a) apply the SA's authentication bit mask in a bitwise-AND operation against the portion of the partial Transfer Frame in the ProcessSecurity Payload parameter, extending from the first octet of the Transfer Frame Primary Header to the last octet of the Transfer Frame Data Field immediately preceding the MAC field in the Security Trailer, thus resulting in the Authentication Payload; - b) compute a MAC over the Authentication Payload; - c) (if necessary) truncate the least-significant bits of the computed MAC, such that the result is of identical length to the MAC field in the Security Trailer; - d) verify that the computed MAC matches the MAC received in the Security Trailer; - e) report an exception to the service user for frames in which the received frame fails MAC verification, and discard those frames; - NOTE Discarded frames can be archived for forensic investigation if desired.
+- a) apply the SA's authentication bit mask in a bitwise-AND operation against the portion of the partial Transfer Frame in the ProcessSecurity Payload parameter, extending from the first octet of the Transfer Frame Primary Header to the last octet of the Transfer Frame Data Field immediately preceding the MAC field in the Security Trailer, thus resulting in the Authentication Payload; - b) compute a MAC over the Authentication Payload; - c) (if necessary) truncate the least-significant bits of the computed MAC, such that the result is of identical length to the MAC field in the Security Trailer; - d) verify that the computed MAC matches the MAC received in the Security Trailer; - e) report an exception to the service user for frames in which the received frame fails MAC verification, and discard those frames;

+NOTE - Discarded frames can be archived for forensic investigation if desired.

-- f) extract the received sequence number from either the Sequence Number field or the Initialization Vector field of the Security Header, according to the options specified for that SA; - g) compare the received sequence number to the managed sequence number; - h) report an exception to the service user for frames in which the received sequence number is lower or equal to the managed sequence number (i.e., the value stored in the receiver), and discard those frames; - i) report an exception to the service user for frames in which the received sequence number is larger than the managed sequence number by a value greater than the window defined for that SA, and discard those frames; - NOTE Discarded frames can be archived for forensic investigation if desired. - j) only upon receipt of frames that pass the verification operations a)-i) above, replace the managed sequence number with the received sequence number; - NOTE The interpretation of a sequence number rollover (to zero) is missionspecific.
-Rollover of the sequence number may be used to signal the end of the acceptable lifetime of a cryptographic key, in order that a key change may be commanded programmatically. - k) (optionally) if specified for that SA, extract the count of fill bytes used from the Pad Length field of the Security Header and remove those fill bytes from the Frame Data Field to be returned.
+- f) extract the received sequence number from either the Sequence Number field or the Initialization Vector field of the Security Header, according to the options specified for that SA; - g) compare the received sequence number to the managed sequence number; - h) report an exception to the service user for frames in which the received sequence number is lower or equal to the managed sequence number (i.e., the value stored in the receiver), and discard those frames; - i) report an exception to the service user for frames in which the received sequence number is larger than the managed sequence number by a value greater than the window defined for that SA, and discard those frames: - NOTE Discarded frames can be archived for forensic investigation if desired. - j) only upon receipt of frames that pass the verification operations a)-i) above, replace the managed sequence number with the received sequence number; - NOTE The interpretation of a sequence number rollover (to zero) is mission-specific.
+Possible interpretations and problems linked with this rollover are discussed in reference [D3]. - k) (optionally) if specified for that SA, extract the count of fill bytes used from the Pad Length field of the Security Header and remove those fill bytes from the Frame Data Field to be returned.